TalkShopClub/WebCanvas/README.md

 You can also submit through our platform.
 We will conduct an official check on your submission to prevent cheating.

-### <a id="usd_efficiency"></a>Token Consumption Calculation
+### <a id="usd_efficiency"></a>Token Consumption and Cost Tracking

-We provide a token consumption calculation functionality for evaluating the efficiency of your agent, and it is enabled automatically.
+We provide automatic token consumption and cost tracking for evaluating the efficiency of your agent.
-The token consumption is calculated based on the number of tokens consumed by planning module and global reward reasoning module(if applicable) during the evaluation process.
+The token consumption is calculated based on the number of tokens consumed by planning module and global reward reasoning module (if applicable) during the evaluation process.
-The token consumption calculation results of each experiment will be saved in the `token_results` folder in JSON format.
+The consumption results of each experiment will be saved in the `token_results` folder and in the task result JSON files.

-We use the `tiktoken` package to calculate the consumption of tokens.
-For those models whose encodings cannot be obtained, the default encoding "cl100k_base" is used.
-Therefore, for non-OPENAI models, the calculated tokens may have certain deviations.

-The amount spent on tokens is only available when the model name is provided in the 'token_pricing' under setting.toml; otherwise, only the quantity of tokens will be counted.
-If you want to calculate the monetary expenditure of models not listed in 'token_pricing', you should first add the full name of the model (such as "gpt-4o-2024-05-13") to the 'pricing_models' list.
-Then, add the unit price of input and output for this model below the list, such as "gpt-4o-2024-05-13_input_price = 0.000005" and "gpt-4o-2024-05-13_output_price = 0.000015".
+**After OpenRouter Migration**: Cost data is now automatically retrieved from the OpenRouter API for all requests.
+Each task result includes:
+- `planning_cost`: Cost incurred by the planning module
+- `reward_cost`: Cost incurred by the reward module (if applicable)
+- `total_cost`: Total cost for the task

+The cumulative cost across all tasks is displayed in the logs and saved in the final results.

+**Legacy Token Pricing (Optional)**: The `token_pricing` section in `configs/setting.toml` is now deprecated but kept for backward compatibility.
+OpenRouter provides actual costs directly via the API, so manual price configuration is no longer necessary.
+The legacy pricing is only used as a fallback if API cost data is unavailable.

 Few example results on Mind2Web-Live test set:
 <table>